Git Workflow#

 Feature Branches#

-• develop/feature_name: Used for the development of new features.
+• feature/feature_name: Used for the development of new features.

 • Created from develop.